Whistler XTR 695, Cobra XRS 9950, BEltronics (BEL) Vector 955. Which is the best radar detector under

 three of these radar detectors.

-After running the trio through our usual battery of tests, here's what we found, the results listed alphabetically.
+After running the trio through my usual battery of tests, here's what we found, the results listed alphabetically.
 (If you're looking for a lower price class, check

 out the companion story

 for budgets tailored more for under-$150 models.)

 The Beltronics (BEL) Vector 955 is slotted three notches below the flagship model in the Vector series, the

 Beltronics (BEL) Vector 995, covered extensively in another recent